mickem/nscp-docs/reference/windows/CheckDisk.rst

 Queries
 =======
-A quick reference for all avalible queries (check commands) in the CheckDisk module.
+A quick reference for all available queries (check commands) in the CheckDisk module.

 :query:`check_drivesize`
 ------------------------